stan4dbunny/Portfolio/README.md

-Hello, my name is Erica and I'm a masters student in computer science with specialisation in computer graphics and visualisation at KTH Royal Institute of Technology.
-Most of my projects are in Unity using C# and HLSL, but I have also worked with C++ as well as Java and Python.
+Hello, my name is Erica and I'm a masters student (soon to gratuate!) in computer science with specialisation in computer graphics and visualisation at KTH Royal Institute of Technology.
+I've worked with C++, Unity using C# and HLSL, as well as Java and Python.
 Welcome to my portfolio!
 Here I have gathered some of the most important things I've done in computer graphics and game development.
 Take a look:)

 # Contact information
 Email: ericat@telia.com

 Links: [LinkedIn](https://www.linkedin.com/in/erica-tjernell-566669140/)

+# Master thesis : Exploring global illumination with radiance caching and glossy reflections
+Using AMD's graphics testing framework [Capsaicin](https://github.com/GPUOpen-LibrariesAndSDKs/Capsaicin) (C++ and HLSL), I've been exploring [GI-1.1](https://gpuopen.com/download/publications/SA2023_RealTimeReflection.pdf) and looking into improving the infinite bounce lighting approximation with the goal to improve the glossy reflections in particular.
+It's been really interesting and challenging due to the complicated nature of GI.

 # Real-Time Volumetric Clouds in Unity
 I made these clouds for a sailing game.
 The clouds are based on [Real-time rendering of volumetric clouds](https://www.diva-portal.org/smash/get/diva2:1223894/FULLTEXT01.pdf) by Fredrik Häggström, which is based on the work of Andrew Schneider for Horizon Forbidden West.
 The volume is evaluated through ray-marching.
 Some lighting phenomena are considered such as silver lining, through the Henyey-Greenstein phase function, and attenuation using Beer's law.